ROVI-org/thevenin/docs/source/development/project_layout.rst

 ^^^^^^^^^^^^^^^^^
 The core classes of the ``thevenin`` package reside at the top level of the src/ directory and include:

-* ``IDASolver``: Handles solving the differential algebraic equations used in circuit models.
-* ``Model``: Represents the equivalent circuit model itself, allowing for flexible setup of different configurations.
+* ``Simulation`` and ``Prediction``: Represents the equivalent circuit model itself, allowing for flexible setup of different configurations.
+The two interfaces are optimized for simulating complex experiments and predicting transient states step-by-step.
+The later is particularly useful for predictor-corrector algorithms, e.g., Kalman filters.
-* ``Experiment``: Manages experiments, including dynamic or static load profiles.
+* ``Experiment``: Manages input experiments for simulations.
+The class supports dynamic or static load profiles and/or limiting criteria, similar to a laboratory cycler.
-* ``StepSolution`` and ``CycleSolution``: Provide a structured way to return and analyze the results of simulations.
+* ``StepSolution`` and ``CycleSolution``: Provide a structured way to return and analyze the results from simulations.
+Values are easy to extract for any purpose and simple plotting routines are also included.
+* ``TransientState``: A class that helps the user manage the model state when interfacing with the ``Prediction`` class.
+Predictions requires the user to manage the input state for each step taken.

 Each of these classes typically resides in its own file, following a philosophy of keeping files manageable in size.
 If multiple classes or functions share significant overlap in purpose, they may be grouped in the same file, but care is taken to keep files concise and easy to navigate.

 Subpackages
 ^^^^^^^^^^^
-There are two subpackages that handle specific functionality:
+There are three submodules/subpackages that handle specific functionality:

+* ``solvers``: Provides documentation for the IDA and CVODE solver options and result classes.
+These will likely not be used by the user directly, but the documentation is helpful since users may need to adjust solver settings to improve accuracy, stability, etc.
+* ``loadfns``: Contains functions to assist users in building dynamic load profiles.
+These functions are especially useful for users looking to simulate different load scenarios in their models.
-* ``plotutils/``: Contains utilities for visualizing simulation results.
+* ``plotutils``: Contains utilities for visualizing simulation results.
 Any helper functions for plotting or figure generation live here to keep the core logic separate from visualization tasks.
-* ``loadfns/``: Contains functions to assist users in building dynamic load profiles.
-These functions are especially useful for users looking to simulate different load scenarios in their models.